terryblue99/terryblue99.github.io/_posts/2018-08-06-rails_app_with_a_jquery_front_end_project.markdown

 •	Click on **Show all of my watches** link to redisplay the initial home page

-•	Click on **Show the maker of most of my watches** link to display the related list (*pagination process same as for all watches*)
+•	Click on **Who makes most of my watches?** link to display the related list (*pagination process same as for all watches*)

 •	Click on **Show my 10 newest watches** link to display the related list

 •	Click on **Add a new watch** link to add a watch => views/watches/new.html.erb => views/watches/_form.html.erb
+1. Add details for a new watch
+2. Click **Choose File** to add an image for the watch (if none chosen, default image displayed)

 •	Click on a watch name link to view the watch => views/watches/show.html.erb